vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

       ...
     endfunction

-This means you don't have to worry about trampling on any other variables defined in your vimrc file; the code is better scoped and self-contained.
+This apples a unique numeric prefix to all of your function names and variable names, which means you don't have to worry about trampling on any other variables defined in your vimrc file; the code is better scoped and self-contained.

 ### Short-circuiting and load guards

-Another advantage of separate plugin files is the ability to short-circuit any given script, to prevent it from loading if it's not appropriate to do so.
-You can check at the top of the file whether the rest of the file should be loaded at all, and use [`:finish`][fn] if it shouldn't; this is the basis of a lot of guards that check for the `'compatible'` option, or a minimum version of Vim, or the availability of a feature, or whether the plugin has already been
+Another advantage of separate plugin files is the ability to **short-circuit** any given script—to prevent it from loading if it's not appropriate to do so.
+You can check at the top of the file whether the rest of the file should be loaded at all, and use [`:finish`][fn] if it shouldn't.

+For Vim plugin distributions, this is the basis of a lot of guards that check for the `'compatible'` option, or a minimum version of Vim, or the availability of a feature, or whether the plugin has already been loaded:
-loaded:

     if &compatible
           \ || v:version < 700